-Timer1 gate source is software configurable to be the $\overline{\text{T1G}}$ pin or the output of Comparator C2.
-This allows the device to directly time external events using $\overline{\text{T1G}}$ or analog events using Comparator C2.
+The Timer1 gate (when enabled) allows Timer1 to count when Timer1 gate is active.
+Timer1 gate source is software configurable to be the $\overline{11G}$ pin or the output of Comparator C2.
+This allows the device to directly time external events using $\overline{11G}$ or analog events using Comparator C2.
 See the CM2CON1 register (Register 8-3) for selecting the Timer1 gate source.
 This feature can simplify the software for a Delta-Sigma A/D converter and many other applications.
-For more information on Delta-Sigma A/D converters, see the Microchip web site (www.microchip.com).

 Note: TMR1GE bit of the T1CON register must be set to use either T1G or C2OUT as the Timer1 gate source.
-See Register 8-3 for more information on selecting the Timer1 gate source.
+See the CM2CON1 register (Register 8-3) for more information on selecting the Timer1 gate source.

-Timer1 gate can be inverted using the T1GINV bit of the T1CON register, whether it originates from the $\overline{\text{T1G}}$ pin or Comparator C2 output.
+Timer1 gate can be inverted using the T1GINV bit of the T1CON register, whether it originates from the $\overline{11G}$ pin or Comparator C2 output.
 This configures Timer1 to measure either the active-high or active-low time between events.